Photo by www.istockphoto.com

 The Top 5 Ski Resorts in Japan Perfect for a Winter Vacation

-If you're already planning your trip to Japan but can't decide which resort to go to, here are five spots that definitely live up to all the hype surrounding Japan's snowy slopes.
+If you’re planning a trip to Japan and can’t decide on a resort, here are five spots that live up to all the hype about Japan’s incredible snow and slopes.

 table of contents